 It’s sleek and good-looking and comes in a variety of subtle color variations.
 It has a wide and comfortable forefoot but retains a slim shape.
 The mesh upper is breathable and slightly stretchy, enough to create a good fit on your foot while still providing support.

 The Pegasus is well-cushioned.
 A Zoom air bag in the forefoot provides a substantial amount of energy in the toe-off.
 The pressure is different in the kids’, men’s, and women’s shoes to cater to each type of person.

 Nike React foam is used in the midsole.
-It’s a good combination of soft underfoot and responsive, and when paired with the Zoom Air Unit it makes the shoe very effective.
+It’s a good combination of soft underfoot and responsive, and when paired with two Zoom Air Units it makes the shoe very effective.
 It’s made from a blend of TPE—thermoplastic elastomer—and EVA—Ethylene Vinyl Acetate.
 This allows it to be strong, soft and durable without extra weight.

-One of the updates to the latest Pegasus is a thicker, more padded tongue.
+One of the updates to the latest Pegasus is that it’s an ounce lighter than last year’s model.
+Also, the thicker, more padded tongue carries over from version 38.
 For some, this offers extra comfort.
 But some may find that it makes the shoe a bit less breathable.